ccdc-opensource/on-site-webcsd/README.md

 Provided within the installation is a sample database `teaching-subset.csdsql` which can be found in the `sample-data` folder in the root of the installation.

-For the latest version 4.3.0 release, details on in-house database configuration are available from the [wiki](https://github.com/ccdc-opensource/on-site-webcsd/wiki/Updating-your-in‐house-databases)
+For versions 4.3.0 and later, details on in-house database configuration are available from the [wiki](https://github.com/ccdc-opensource/on-site-webcsd/wiki/Updating-your-in‐house-databases)

-For earlier releases (version 4.2.1) the following information is still applicable:
+For earlier releases (version 4.2.1 and earlier) the following information is still applicable:

 To enable in-house databases: